-There are 6 operators that run from Hue to Hoi An, with 5 departures per day.
-If you decide to take a Bus, you can take the Economy, Local sleeping, and Sleeping options.
+There are 5 operators that run from Hue to Hoi An, with 7 departures per day.
+If you decide to take a Bus, you can take the Sleeping, Local sleeping, and Economy options.

-There are 6 operators that run from Hue to Hoi An, with 5 departures per day.
-If you decide to take a Minivan, you can take the Standard and Van options.
+There are 4 operators that run from Hue to Hoi An, with 4 departures per day.
+If you decide to take a Minivan, you can take the Standard and VIP options.

-There are 6 operators that run from Hue to Hoi An, with 5 departures per day.
+There are 3 operators that run from Hue to Hoi An.
 If you decide to take a Car, you can take the Standard option.

 Making the most of historic Hue is not just about exploring among the ancient architecture of the Imperial City.
 Hue has a good choice of restaurants and bars too, which gives it quite a cosmopolitan vibe where one or two days can quickly turn into a week.

 However long you choose to stay in Hue, a trip to Hoi An, just south along the coast, is always next on most travelers' itineraries.
 Hoi An is a beautiful place to visit with boat rides on the Perfume River and trips to local tailors and spa centers making it an ideal location to catch your breath on your travels down through Vietnam.